kpis-him/LRag/README.md

 # Domain-Specific RAG Chatbot with LLM Fallback (LLM + FAISS)

-This project is a **Retrieval-Augmented Generation (RAG)** system using a fine-tuned large language model (LLM) combined with a custom knowledge base and FAISS indexing for fast vector retrieval.
+This project is a **Retrieval-Augmented Generation (RAG)** system using a  large language model (Mistral 7B from Norquinal) combined with a custom knowledge base and FAISS indexing for fast vector retrieval.
 It is designed to serve as a domain-specific assistant for internal company use, and is currently being implemented for real user support.

 ## Note
 This Jupyter notebook contains only a generate_answer() method, which is not a chatbot experience but rather a way to sample the RAG (Retrieval Augmented Generation).
 Using llama.cpp would be the preferred next step to create a CLI venv chatbot that you can use.
 HuggingFace also provides 'Spaces' where you can host using gradio or streamlit